Export to MHT

 Among these options, the HtmlExportOptionsBase.ExportMode property determines the way in which a document is exported to MHT.
 For instance, it may be exported to a single file (with a single page header at the beginning and a single page footer at the end) or it may be exported page-by-page to either a single file or different files.

-The HtmlExportOptionsBase.TableLayout property determines whether or not to use the table layout in the resulting MHT file.
+The HtmlExportOptionsBase.TableLayout property determines whether to use the table layout in the resulting MHT file.
 If this property is set to false, the non-table layout is used instead.
 The table layout is recommended, as it uses a more compact and efficient markup.

 Note that only the report controls that do not intersect with each other can be correctly exported to MHT using the table layout.
 In other cases, a layout of the resulting MHT file may be completely broken.